 She was nominated for the Primetime Emmy Award for Outstanding Actress in a Miniseries or a Movie and the Golden Globe Award for Best Actress - Miniseries or Television Film for her role as Coco Chanel in biographical drama film Coco Chanel (2008).

-She was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture for her role as Ella Hirsch in comedy drama movie In Her Shoes (2005).
+She was nominated for the Golden Globe Awards for Best Supporting Actress – Motion Picture for Postcards from the Edge (1990) as Doris Mann, and In Her Shoes (2005) as Ella Hirsch.

 Around the World in 80 Days (1956) - Princess Aouda